Creative & Media Europe July 2026

 On the lower side, people in Creative & Media Europe had much lower favorable scores than average in Equity, Feedback & Recognition, and Social Connection.

-People working in Creative & Media Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
-People working in Creative & Media Europe are less engaged than Europe, Hospitality Western Europe, New Zealand 1000+, and Finance United Kingdom.
+People working in Creative & Media Europe are more engaged than Management Consulting United Kingdom, Management Consulting Europe, Information Technology & Services Germany, and Consulting & Staffing United Kingdom.
+People working in Creative & Media Europe are less engaged than Food & Beverage New Zealand, Education 1000+, Education Management APAC, and Information Technology & Services Western Europe.

-The highest scoring question for Creative & Media Europe had 84% of people agreeing that their manager genuinely cares about their wellbeing (-3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Creative & Media Europe had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Management.

 Which questions matter the most?